If dermatitis has set you back, we'll help you move forward

 The 3 year limitation period does not apply to minors (under 18s).
 A parent, guardian or litigation friend can start a claim on a child's behalf up to their 18th birthday and the child has until their 21st birthday to claim for themselves.

-Understanding dermatitis claims in the UK
+Understanding work-related dermatitis claims in the UK

 Working with wet hands, and contact with soap and other cleaning materials, are the most common causes.
 Others include latex, rubber, petroleum, cements, flour and nickel.
 Dermatitis can also be biological (plant or bacteria), physical (vibration or radiation) or mechanical (abrasion).

-It can be caused by prolonged exposure, excessive exposure, splashes, touches or contaminated surfaces.
+The condition can be caused by prolonged exposure, excessive exposure, splashes, touches or contaminated surfaces.
 Alternatively, airborne substances can deposit on the skin.

-Occupations with the highest rates are florists, hairdressers, cooks, beauticians, and certain manufacturing and health care related occupations (THOR-EPIDERM).
+According to the HSE, occupations with the highest rates are florists, hairdressers, cooks, beauticians, and certain manufacturing and health care related occupations (THOR-EPIDERM).

 When is dermatitis cause for a claim?